 Wound care sometimes involves changing your bandage to keep your cut, scrape or incision clean and free of infection.
 However, you may find that your gauze bandage sticks to your healing wound, making the dressing change a little more difficult.
 Proceed with caution to avoid re-opening scabs and causing yourself more pain.

-Wash your hands with soap and water before beginning a bandage or wound dressing change.
-Having clean hands reduces the chance of contaminating the area with bacteria or dirt.
+Wash your hands with soap and warm water before you remove your old gauze bandage.
+Having clean hands will reduce the chance of introducing dirt and bacteria to your wound.

 Begin to remove the old gauze from your wound, moving in the direction of hair growth if your bandage covers your arm, leg or other hairy area of your body.
 Stop immediately if you meet resistance due to the scab being stuck to the bandage.